project-c3ds/cards-2pO-paper/README.md

 ## 📝 Citation

+### CARDS2pO Framework

-If you use the CARDS framework in your research, please cite:
+If you use the CARDS2pO framework in your research, please cite:

 ```bibtex
 @article{cards2pO2025,